 Columbia and Western Rail Trail (CWT)

-The Columbia and Western Rail Trail runs 162 km (100 mi) from Castlegar to Midway, B.C.
+The Columbia and Western Rail Trail runs 162 km (100 mi) from Castlegar to Midway, BC.
 The last train went through here in 1991.
 In 2000, the Canadian Pacific Railway (CPR) donated the line to the Province of British Columbia for a recreational trail.
-It now forms part of the BC portion of the Trans Canada Trail.
+It now forms part of the BC portion of The Great Trail.
 Watch the video to see the beauty of this trail.

-The western end of the Dewdney Trail (between Christina Lake and Rossland/Trail) connects to the Trans Canada Trail at the intersection of the Columbia & Western railway and Santa Rosa Road.
+The western end of the Dewdney Trail (between Christina Lake and Rossland/Trail) connects to The Great Trail at the intersection of the Columbia & Western railway and Santa Rosa Road.
 The Dewdney Trail was a major thoroughfare in mid-19th century British Columbia.
 Today it is gravel road mainly used by advanced mountain bikers and ATVers.

-The KVR and the CWT make up portions of the famous Trans Canada Trail.
-You may hear people calling it the Trans Canada Trail, the Kettle Valley Trail and or the Columbia and Western Trail.
-Depending which portion of the trail you are on, they are all correct.
+The KVR and the CWT make up portions of The Great Trail.
+You may hear people calling it the Kettle Valley Trail or the Columbia and Western Trail.
+Both are part of The Great Trail.
 Maintaining and updating the trails in this area is a labour of love.
 Recreation Sites and Trails BC works with the Columbia and Western Trail Society, the Grand Forks Community Trails Society, and the Trails to the Boundary Society.

-For up to date information on Trans Canada Trail conditions, visit the TrailsBC website.
+For up to date information on The Great Trail conditions, visit the TrailsBC website.